Kylie (album): Artwork and release

-Minogue singing the album's third single, "The Loco-Motion", during the Golden Tour (2018–19).
+Minogue singing the album's third single, "The Loco-Motion", during the Tension Tour (2025).
 The song reached the third spot of the Billboard Hot 100.

 Kids and teenagers were the target audience for Kylie; Waterman adapted the idea and was fascinated by how teenagers reacted to Minogue's work.
 It is reflected in the album's artwork, shot by photographer Lawrence Lawry, which shows Minogue grinning and wearing a hat of hair with curls cascading out of the top.
 The hat was made by London designer Bernstock Speirs, who was embarrassed with the design and kept the work in secret for a long time.
 Howells said the artwork shows Minogue in a girlie and carefree way that kids can relate to, instead of "some icon on a pedestal".
 He was inspired by the way teenagers tear pictures out of magazines and stick them to walls, referring to it as the "magazine approach".
 Other PWL artists posing with hats using the same strategy can be seen on the covers of Mandy Smith's Mandy (1988), Minogue's follow-up Enjoy Yourself (1989) and Sonia's Everybody Knows (1990).
 Ernie Long of The Morning Call noted similarities between the release of Kylie and the 1988 eponymous debut albums of Tracie Spencer and Rachele Cappelli: all three shows close-up shots of the singer on the front cover, while making silly facial expressions on the back.

 Kylie was first released in the UK on 4 July 1988, and was released in Australia a fortnight later, on 18 July 1988.
 Similar to other late 1980s albums, the record label took charge of Kylies running orders and pushed upcoming singles to the front.
 Gudinski stated the producers from PWL were not focused on promoting Kylie in the United States' market.
 However, Blamey sent Minogue to look into releasing her material during her two-week break there.
 David Geffen, founder of Geffen Records, agreed in distributing the album after watching several video clips of Minogue.